MayFu2025/unit1_project/README.md

 Now that all of the required information is provided, I use the csv module again to add this information into the database.
 Using the open function I open the file users.csv again. mode='a' states that the program can now append to the file (now called as users_list).
 The function csv.writer() states that the program will now write onto users_list, and writer.writerow() writes the variable new_name and new_pass two comma separated values in a row of the file.
 Using the same method, I then open a csv file new_name.csv in the same mode='a' as user_data.
 As this is a new user, for the first time, the function creates a new csv file of the name specified.
 As I want to use this csv file to store the user's transaction data, I write a row on the file containing today's date (datetime.date.today() from the datetime module returns today's date in the format year-month-day), 0 (the amount of DAI the user has), and "other".
 Once this is done, a message is printed to let the user know that the program has recorded them as a new user, and that the process is finished.

 ## Logging-in to the Wallet
-Once a user is created, it should be required to log-in to their account, for privacy and security.
+Once a user is created, it should be required to log-in to their account for better privacy and security.
 Therefore I made a function to check if a user can log-in to their wallet, using the csv module, for loops, and if statements.
 ```.py
 def try_login() -> tuple:
     """Takes user input for username and password, and checks if the username and password is in one line in users.csv.
 Returns a tuple containing a bool and a str.